Nobregaigor/Project-Heart/notebooks/lv/tests/Geometrics/definitions.md

 Here is a brief description of each geometric:

 - **radial_distance**: perpendicular distance surface to normal vector (defined from longitudinal line)
+  - Computed using speckles; final value is reduced (default reduction is 'mean')
   - It can be though as the "2D" radial distance on an idealized geometry.
   - Two approaches:
     - *fixed_vector*: uses reference normal (created based on reference configuration).